 Inhalation (Smoking or Vaping)

-When inhaled, CBD enters the bloodstream through the lungs.
-After it will reach peak concentration quickly, usually within 5 to 15 minutes.
+When inhaled, CBD enters the bloodstream through the lungs and reaches its peak concentration quickly, usually within 5 to 15 minutes.
 However, the effects of inhaled CBD may last for a shorter duration, typically 2 to 3 hours.

 CBD is rapidly metabolized, causing the effects to wear off quickly.
 Depending on the frequency of use, CBD may be detectable in urine for up to 3 days after inhalation.